CORONAVIRUS COVID-19 UPDATES

 - engage in outdoor activity with strict social distancing requirements.

 Per the April 6, 2020 Order, all hearings scheduled from May 1, 2020 to June 10, 2020 will remain scheduled as video conference hearings.
 Parties and witnesses attending the Video Hearing must participate remotely using a PC, laptop, tablet, or smartphone equipped with a video camera and microphone.
 Parties and witnesses attending the Video Hearing may NOT record the Hearing by any means.
 Parties and witnesses attending a Video Hearing are attending a formal judicial proceeding and must dress appropriately just as if personally appearing in court.
 All attendees must participate from a quiet location free of distractions.

-Individuals will be prevented from entering a Commission office or hearing location if:
+Individuals will be PREVENTED from entering a Commission facility if: